-I feel the Thrive DFT DUO Patch is safe in healthy people.
-No adverse side effects were known when this review was created.
+The Thrive DFT DUO Patch is probably safe in healthy people.
+No adverse side effects were known when this review was updated.
 The following are some things to consider for those who may not be “healthy.”
 This list is not complete.

 - Speak to your doctor/pharmacist first if you have diabetes or blood sugar problems.

 - Diabetics should speak to their doctor before taking any exogenous ketone supplement.